(Photo Credit: Wikipedia)

 The second thing to consider prior to your car's 10th anniversary is the upfront cost you have to pay from your pockets.
 Unlike buying a new car, when you renew COE, you are required to pay for the Prevailing Quota Premium (PQP), which is the moving average of the COE prices for the past 3 months.
 The main difference between COE and PQP, is that PQP prices are less volatile that COE prices.
 This means that you wouldn't have to worry about PQP suddenly spiking up when you are planning to renew COE or of it plunging suddenly after you renewed COE.

-One of the key advantages of renewing COE, is that you have a choice between renewing for 5 years, or 10 years.
-When you renewing for 5 years, you only have to pay for half the PQP!
-So if the PQP is $40,000, you only fork out $20,000, when you renew for 5 years.
+One of the key advantages of renewing COE, is that you have a choice between renewing for five or 10 years.
+If you are renewing for five years, you only have to pay for half the PQP!
+So if the PQP is $40,000, you only fork out $20,000, when you renew for five years.

 Want to know the latest PQP?
 Click here to find out!

 When you buy another car that is new or less than 10 year old, you can only bid for a new 10-year COE or to pay for the existing value of the car.
-Unless you are buying a used car with less than 2 to 3 years left, you normally have to fork out much more cash upfront.
+Unless you are buying a used car with less than two to three years left, you normally have to fork out much more cash upfront.

 The third factor to consider is the maintenance part.
 We all know a 10-year-old car will have its fair share of wear and tear over the years.
 Although renewing the COE might seem to be relatively cheaper than buying a car, you would still have to bear in mind the regular servicing and a costlier maintenance that you will need to go through for the car to be in good shape in the next 5 to 10 years.
 Some examples are regular change of engine oil, expensive parts to replace and also more regular visits to the workshop.
 The downside is that you're not equipped with any warranty for this, but the upside is that if the car is in a relatively good condition, you wouldn't have to worry about these extra costs every now and then!